 The purpose of having a default or zero, is to have a known position where your fixed pins are all set to the correct yardage.
 If your sight tape comes off, you can easily dial your site back to this default position and still have your fixed pins set at their known yardages.
 Anytime you move the dial off this default position, only your floater pin will be at a known yardage.

 Setting the default (or zero) position of your Black Gold sight at the top of the dial is common.
-While this will work, it will also limit the range of your yardage adjustment.
+While this will work with a single indicator, it will also limit the range of your yardage adjustment.
 If you set your default to the top, you will only be able to dial in yardages past your floater pin.
 If instead you set your default position to “flush” you’ll be able to dial in exact yardages closer and further than your floater.

 Flush is simply the top of the sight rack lining up with the top of the tape bar.
 See images above.
 Also if you move the sight knob through its range, you’ll notice that there is a natural resting position where the bars are flush making it easy to find even in the dark.